+ Can anyone train in IPL & Laser ? (ie: a member of the public with no previous experience)

 + Are there any prerequisites to attend your courses?

-Our open entry courses include: Core Essentials Level 1 training course, and our Laser safety certificate (LSC).
-These courses are also suitable for non-medical staff such as receptionists and clinic support staff who also need to be aware of what these devices are capable of, but dont intend to operate them.
+Our Core Essentials Level 1 training course, and our Laser safety certificate (LSC)courses are suitable for non-medical staff such as receptionists and clinic support staff who also need to be aware of what these devices are capable of, but dont intend to operate them.

-Due to the technical nature of the course content, we do reserve the right to set prerequisites for our Continued Essentials –CE2 Skin rejuve & CE2 Hair removal, and trainees must start with LSC (laser safety online) prior to starting LHSO (Laser health safety officer)
+Due to the technical nature of the course content, trainee must complete CE1 before enrolling in Continued Essentials –CE2 Skin rejuve & CE2 Hair removal, or apply for recogntion of prior learning if training has been completed elsewhere.
+Trainees must start with LSC (laser safety online) prior to starting LHSO (Laser health safety officer)

 + When do the courses start?